-The Weber Q3200 is the perfect solution for individuals or families who don’t need portability.
-It gives you 393 square inches of primary cooking area to use, which is more than double that of the Q1000 and Q1200 models.
-You also have about 70 inches of non-primary space to use if some foods cook faster than others.
+The Weber Q3200 is ideal for individuals or families who do not require portability.
+It has a primary cooking area of 393 square inches, which is more than double that of the Q1000 and Q1200 models.

-If you spend the extra money to upgrade to the Weber Q3200 for backyard use, you’ll receive the power of two stainless steel burners instead of only one.
-You also receive slightly larger side tables to use, a hanging rack for your critical utensils, and a small cart for storage.
+If you spend the extra money to upgrade to the Weber Q3200 for backyard use, you’ll get the power of two stainless steel burners rather than just one.

 That means you can use the larger propane tanks for grilling instead of the portable ones intended for camping.